What is a Condemned House? What Sellers Need to Know

 How can I get the condemned status removed from my home?

-- Consult your city, county, or municipality housing authority and negotiate a rehab or repair agreement.
+- Consult your local building authority and negotiate a rehab or repair agreement.

 - Complete the repairs.

-Have the home inspected by the local government authority.
-If they verify the repairs have been completed and the rehabbed home is code compliant, they should then reverse the home’s status.
+- Have the home inspected by the local government authority who will verify the repairs have been completed and the rehabbed home is code compliant and reverse the home’s status.

 How much can I get for selling a condemned home?